hydraulic-software/conveyor/guidebook/docs/outputs.md

 ## Contents of the generated site

+!!! tip "metadata.properties"
+    You must upload this file along with the rest of the output files to your download site URL, otherwise neither updates nor delta generation will work correctly.

-When you generate a repository site you will get the following files:
+When you generate a repository site you will get many files. **All of them must be uploaded** except for the `download.html` and icon files, which are optional.

 * For Windows:
     * An MSIX package and `.appinstaller` XML file.
 The `.appinstaller` file is what's checked to find updates, and it contains its own URL so you can open it from any location (i.e. a download), and it will still work.